 Weight:Riders need to place a larger amount of emphasis on the weight of the helmet.
 The lighter the helmet is, the less energy it is going to transfer after an impact.
 Also, a lightweight helmet is more comfortable and more enjoyable to keep on for longer periods of time.

-A common question that many new motorcycle riders ask when purchasing a half helmet is what, exactly, makes a helmet more comfortable to wear?
+A common question that many new motorcycle riders ask when purchasing motorcycle half helmets is: what exactly, makes a helmet more comfortable to wear?
 This is an important question because this is a personalized consideration.
 There is no type of one-size-fits-all approach when buying a helmet.
-There are two main reasons for this, which include the riders head shape and the liner used in the helmet.
+There are two main reasons for this, which include the rider's head shape and the liner used in the helmet.

 For a helmet to provide the highest level of protection possible, it’s absolutely essential that it fits the wearer’s head properly.
 This means the helmet fits securely and snugly and that it provides a superior level of coverage if a crash or accident occurs.